 Background

-Recommendation ITU-R SM.2505-0 was approved in 2022 to provide administrations with guidelines the impact spectrum impact and human hazard issues for wireless power transmission via radio frequency beam.
+Report ITU-R SM.2505-0 was approved in 2022 to provide administrations with guidelines the impact spectrum impact and human hazard issues for wireless power transmission via radio frequency beam.
 The United States is also developing a variant of this technology for use in the 24 GHz ISM band.

 Proposal

-The United States proposes that ITU-R SM.2505-0 be amended with the material in the attachment that documents the impacts of Beam WPT use in 24.1-24.15 GHz.
-Group 1 for further consideration and approval.
+The United States proposes that Report ITU-R SM.2505-0 be amended with the material in the attachment that documents the impacts of Beam WPT use in 24.1-24.15 GHz.
 The proposed changes only involve Study F (24.1-24.15 GHz).
 Except for adding several near 24 GHz bands of other services for consideration in the “Studies on the impact to the incumbent systems” section, other parts of the document are unchanged.

-Attachment: Draft Revision to Recommendation ITU-R SM.2505-0
+Attachment: Working document towards a preliminary draft revision of Report ITU-R SM.2505-0